A Romantic Dinner Recipe for Pomegranate Pork with Aphrodisiac Vegetables

 And while this scarlet fruit is the dish’s star flavor, it is only one of many potent aphrodisiac ingredients in this date night recipe.
 Sweet potatoes and fennel, both noted libido-lifters, are taken to a whole new level by roasting with sweet, pomegranate butter.

 That’s right!
 Sweet potatoes and fennel are aphrodisiacs.
-It really makes you look at planning an at home date night menu differently, doesn’t it?
+It really makes you look at planning an at-home date night menu differently, doesn’t it?

-Roasting pork loin vs pork tenderloin
+Roasting pork loin vs pork tenderloin – understanding the difference

-This oven-roasted pork loin recipe calls for a boneless loin.
+This oven-roasted pork loin recipe calls for a boneless pork loin.
 Pork loin and pork tenderloin are fairly similar cuts of meat in that they’re both quite lean and easy to cook.
 (They’re also easy to overcook!)
 But a pork loin, which comes from the back of the animal, is the wider of the two cuts and usually comes with a layer of fat on the top.
 This makes it the easier of the two to cook without drying out the meat.

 This recipe for cooking a pork loin roast calls for a marinade.
 (In this case, my pork loin marinade is a simple but effective combination of pomegranate juice and salt.)
 This is one of my tricks for ensuring a moist, flavorful and delicious final dish.